Diamondbacks vs. Nationals Player Props Betting Odds

 |0

-- Lourdes Gurriel Jr. has 62 hits with 17 doubles, two triples, nine home runs and 14 walks.
-He has driven in 35 runs with one stolen base.
+- Ketel Marte has 64 hits with 11 doubles, four triples, nine home runs and 19 walks.
+He has driven in 25 runs with six stolen bases.

-- Gurriel brings a four-game streak with at least one hit into this one.
-During his last five outings he is batting .222 with three doubles, a walk and six RBI.
+- Marte brings a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .238 with a double, a home run, three walks and two RBI.

 |Opponent